Signs of a Healthy and Unhealthy Baby in the Womb

 3. Intrauterine Growth Restriction (IUGR)

 Intrauterine growth restriction interferes with the growth of the foetus.
-If you test positive for IUGR, it implies that your foetus measures 10% smaller than its gestational age.
-If you’re suffering from IUGR, complications such as difficulty in breathing, high blood sugar, and high body temperature can arise and continue even after delivery.
-Therefore, there is need to closely observe this condition.
-This could happen in case of multiples as well, where one of the babies suffers from IUGR, but the other one remains unaffected.
+If you are diagnosed and have IUGR, it implies that your foetus measures atleast 10% smaller than its gestational age.
+If you’re suffering from IUGR, complications, such as difficulty in breathing and high blood sugar, may be the cause and continue even after delivery.
+Therefore, there is a need to closely observe this condition.
+This could happen in the case of multiples as well, where one of the babies suffers from IUGR, but the other one remains unaffected.

 This problem happens due to abnormal functioning of the placenta, which in normal conditions ensures the baby gets all the necessary nutrients.
 Other reasons include kidney issues, anaemia and diabetes.